All Issue Trackers

 Scope

 This issue tracker focuses on federal and state legislative actions as well as litigation addressing so-called “undercover investigations” of practices and conduct within animal agriculture.
 Our goal is to provide a comprehensive listing of legislative actions, but the litigation covered is not exhaustive and focuses on selected issues receiving national attention.
-This issue tracker covers the period from 1992 to present.
+This issue tracker covers the period from the 1990s to present.

 Federal Legislative Actions